 Upcycle.
 We love the idea of repurposing an old rug in a new, clever way.
 If you have a rug that still has some life left in it, consider using it to make one of our DIY rug baskets or in another fun project.

 Donate or recycle.
-When you are ready to get rid of your rug, see if any local charities will take it if it’s in good enough condition, or touch base with your local recycling services to ask if they can recycle your rug for you.
+When you are ready to get rid of your rug, if it’s in good enough condition, see if any local charities will take it.
+If not, touch base with your local recycling services to ask if they can recycle your rug for you.